ruyrybeyro/z80-tests-zx/DOCUMENTATION.md

 - Program entry point established at address `8000H` with optimized machine code utilizing Z80-specific enhancements
 - During development, a bug in the `OUT (C),0` implementation in QtSpecem was identified and corrected, ensuring accurate NMOS/CMOS detection functionality

+## Conclusion

-This implementation demonstrates silicon-level hardware fingerprinting methods through systematic exploitation of undocumented processor behaviors and statistical validation techniques.
-The multiple hardware adaptations enable processor variant identification across diverse computing platforms while maintaining the core algorithmic approach.
-Test results documented in the original repository indicate the algorithm's effectiveness across multiple processor generations and manufacturing implementations.
+This implementation demonstrates silicon-level hardware fingerprinting methods through systematic exploitation of undocumented processor behaviors and statistical validation techniques. **This represents CPU identification as accurate as possible with 1970s/1980s technology.** Unlike modern CPUID instructions that can be easily modified by CPU manufacturers, firmware, or hypervisors to display arbitrary values, these behavioral detection methods probe the actual silicon implementation and cannot be trivially spoofed.
+The statistical sampling, undocumented instruction exploitation, and electrical characteristic analysis employed here push the boundaries of deterministic processor identification using only the tools and techniques accessible to that technological era.

+Test results documented in the original repository demonstrate the algorithm's effectiveness across multiple processor generations and manufacturing implementations, showcasing how systematic analysis of undocumented behaviors can create reliable identification signatures even in the absence of official processor identification mechanisms.